madisoncarpenter27/SQL-Portfolio/README.md

 The loan approval dataset is a compilation of financial records and related data used to assess the eligibility of individuals or organizations seeking loans from a lending institution.
 It includes information such as applicants' income, credit scores (CIBIL scores), the amount of loan requested, loan terms, the value of assets, educational background, and the final loan status (approved, rejected, etc.).
+Presented below are the findings derived from the comprehensive analysis I have conducted.

 **1.** With an overall approval rate of 62%, the dataset indicates that the majority of loans have been approved.
    It suggests that the bank has not been overly conservative or lenient in granting loans.